-Council’s management of liquid trade waste is overseen by the NSW Office of Water (NOW, formerly Dept. of Water and Energy – DWE) in accord with the Liquid Trade Waste Regulation Guidelines April 2009 and Best-Practice Management of Water Supply and Sewerage Guidelines August 2007
+Council’s management of liquid trade waste is overseen by the NSW Office of Water (NOW, formerly Dept. of Water and Energy – DWE) in accord with the Liquid Trade Waste Management Guidelines 2021 and Best-Practice Management of Water Supply and Sewerage Guidelines August 2007

 What is liquid trade waste?